Monday, December 23, 2024

 December 2023 was the month of the highest temperature, when various experts or media calculated how long Ukraine could hold out without Western help.
 Many publications were addressed to Western politicians as incentives for correct decisions, but the situation really looked very contradictory.
 Perhaps the most typical material is the conclusion of the CNN editorial team, which referred to unnamed Western officials: Ukraine could lose the war by the summer of 2024 if the United States does not provide additional assistance.

 In addition, it is impossible to talk about assistance to Ukraine without mentioning that Kyiv needs not only help with weapons.
-74% of defense spending for 2024 included payroll and other social expenses - without these allocations it is almost impossible to wage a successful war.
+74% of defense spending for 2024 included salaries for personnel and other social expenses - without these allocations it is almost impossible to wage a successful war.
 The experts were well aware of this.
 The head of the International Monetary Fund, Kristalina Georgieva, said in December that Ukraine can survive without financial assistance for only a few months; she also called on Ukraine’s allies to unlock tens of billions of dollars for Kyiv as quickly as possible.

 So the issue of assistance, as well as its quality (the content of packages that should contain more technologically advanced weapons and ammunition) remains the main factor in the stability of the nation and the deterrence of such a powerful enemy, which remains nuclear Russia.